Vikas-333/Spam_Mail_Detection_Using_MachineLearning/README.md

   ->Model training and evaluation to achieve accurate classification

-  ->Simple user interface for testing and using the classifier

 This project serves as a practical example of how machine learning algorithms can be applied to real-world problems, specifically in the context of email spam detection.
 It can be used as a starting point for further research, experimentation, or integration into larger email filtering systems.